Once you have your Console linked to your Storage Platform, you can deploy Data Management Agents directly from the Console.

 7. In the Custom Backup Client Settings dialog box, in the Custom MSI (installer) field, specify PREPACCOUNT=YES and supply a password and an encryption key.
 The password must have a minimum of 4 characters and the encryption key a minimum of 8 characters.

 - Important note on security: If you are not comfortable with passwords and encryption keys being stored in the MSI, these can also be randomly generated.
 Simply omit the details from the Custom MSI (installer) field.
-Ensure that you have configured a group certificate, and recover the encryption keys as described here.
-If you do not recover your encryption keys, you will have no record of your encryption keys, and will be unable to reconnect to your Accounts.
+Ensure that you have configured a group certificate, and retrieve the encryption keys using these steps.
+If you do not retrieve your encryption keys, you will have no record of your encryption keys, and will be unable to reconnect to your Accounts later.

 The Custom MSI (installer) field will now contain three lines, as below: